 LINKS AND RESOURCES

-Related Exhibition: Caravans of Gold, Fragments in Time Resources Visit the website for the Smithsonian’s Caravans of Gold, Fragments in Time: Art, Culture, and Exchanged across Medieval Saharan Africa to learn more about this landmark traveling exhibition that was on display at the National Museum of African Art in Washington DC in April 2020: https://africa.si.edu/exhibitions/current-exhibitions/caravans-of-gold-fragments-in-time-art-culture-and-exchange-across-medieval-saharan-africa/
+Visit the website for the Smithsonian’s Caravans of Gold, Fragments in Time: Art, Culture, and Exchange across Medieval Saharan Africa to learn more about this landmark traveling exhibition that was on display at the National Museum of African Art in Washington DC in April 2020.
+The website includes a teacher guide, videos, and more.

 Sahel: Art and Empires on the Shores of the Sahara

 Fitchburg Art Museum185 Elm Street, Fitchburg, MA 01420Phone email@example.com